 When I arrived in Dalat, I immediately noticed that it was cooler than most of my other destinations in Vietnam.
-Highs were in the high 70s for most of my stay, which was welcome relief from the stifling heat and humidity in other cities.
+Highs were in the upper 70s for most of my stay, which was welcome relief from the stifling heat and humidity in other cities.

 Dalat is home to several unique structures.
 I first visited Linh Phuoc Pagoda, which was about a 30-minute train ride from the center of Dalat.
 The mosaic work was impressive.
 Photos weren’t permitted inside the pagoda, where the most intricate work was, but I took plenty of photos of the exterior.